SAP-samples/cloud-alm-api-examples/README.md

 ## Description

 In this Github repository we provide open source examples for APIs that get delivered within SAP Cloud ALM.
+The actual APIs for SAP Cloud ALM are [documented in the SAP API Hub](https://api.sap.com/package/SAPCloudALM/rest).
+Here we want to provide you with help on getting started with the APIs, some sample applications, code snippets,...

 ## Details
+Currently we provide the following assets:
+- Sample Applications
+  - Kanban Board
+- Jupyter Notebooks
+  - For Project and Tasks

 ## How to obtain support